-Statistics from state agencies and local governments in FY 2007 were mixed in comparison with FY 2006 in the amount of records scheduled, the amount authorized for disposal, and the consequent cost avoidance to the state made possible through the Archives' records management program (see details below).
-Though there has been some decline, the activity level is still significant despite the losses in staff in earlier years.
+Requests from state agencies and local governments in FY 2008 continued mixed in comparison with FY 2006 in the amount of records scheduled, the amount authorized for disposal, and the consequent cost avoidance to the state made possible through the Archives' records management program (see details below).
+Though there has been a decline from FY 2001, the activity level is still significant despite the losses in staff in earlier years.

-During FY 2007 the Archives and Records Management Division had 12,047 contacts with state and local government officials regarding records management
+During FY2008 the Archives and Records Management Division had 8,263 contacts with state and local government officials regarding records management

-In all, 15.1 million pages of historically significant records were transferred to the Archives from state and local government offices for permanent retention, nearly 43.5 million pages of state agency and local government records in paper and microfilm were transferred to the State Records Center and the Archives and History Center for security storage, over 500,000 pages were microfilmed, and more than 83 million pages of state and local government records were authorized for destruction.
+In all, 13.4 million pages of historically significant records were transferred to the Archives from state and local government offices for permanent retention, nearly 47.3 million pages of state agency and local government records in paper and microfilm were transferred to the State Records Center and the Archives and History Center for security storage, over 400,000 pages were microfilmed, and more than 97.7 million pages of state and local government records were authorized for destruction.

-Working with state and local governments in setting retention limits for records and providing storage for inactive, limited term, records from state agencies in the State Records Center resulted in the cost avoidance to the state of more than \$764,000.
-The microfilming and records center storage services provided by the Archives and Records Management Division are about 68% lower than that in the private sector.
+Working with state and local governments in setting retention limits for records and providing storage for inactive, limited term, records from state agencies in the State Records Center resulted in the cost avoidance to the State of more than \$814,000.
+The microfilming and records center storage services provided by the Archives and Records Management Division are about 72% lower than that in the private sector.